appercept/Delphi-WebMocks/README.md

 ```

 By default `TWebMock` will bind to a port dynamically assigned start at `8080`.
-This behaviour can be overriden by sepcifying a port at creation.
+This behaviour can be overriden by specifying a port at creation.
 ```Delphi
 WebMock := TWebMock.Create(8088);
 ```

 The use of `WebMock.URLFor` function within your tests is to simplify
 constructing a valid URL.
-The `Port` property containes the current bound port
+The `Port` property contains the current bound port
 and `BaseURL` property contains a valid URL for the server root.

 ## Examples